Diet Drinks May Raise Odds of Vascular Events

-NOMAS is a collaboration of investigators at Columbia University in New York and Miami's Miller School of Medicine, launched in 1993 to examine stroke incidence and risk factors in a multi-ethnic urban population.
+NOMAS collaborates with investigators at Columbia University in New York and Miami's Miller School of Medicine, launched in 1993 to examine stroke incidence and risk factors in a multi-ethnic urban population.
 A total of 3,298 participants over 40 years old (average age 69) were enrolled through 2001 and continue to be followed.
-Sixty-three percent were women, 21 percent were white, 24 percent black and 53 percent Hispanic.
+Sixty-three percent were women, 21 percent were white, 24 percent black, and 53 percent Hispanic.

-During an average follow-up of 9.3 years, 559 vascular events occurred (including ischemic and hemorrhagic stroke, which is caused by rupture of a weakened blood vessel).
-Researchers accounted for participants' age, sex, race or ethnicity, smoking status, exercise, alcohol consumption and daily caloric intake.
-And even after researchers also accounted for patients' metabolic syndrome, peripheral vascular disease and heart disease history, the increased risk persisted at a rate 48 percent higher.
+During an average follow-up of 9.3 years, 559 vascular events occurred (including ischemic and hemorrhagic stroke, caused by rupture of a weakened blood vessel).
+Researchers accounted for participants' age, sex, race or ethnicity, smoking status, exercise, alcohol consumption, and daily caloric intake.
+And even after researchers also accounted for patients' metabolic syndrome, peripheral vascular disease, and heart disease history, the increased risk persisted at a rate of 48 percent higher.

 In the sodium research, 187 ischemic strokes were reported during 9.7 years of follow-up.
-Stroke risk, independent of hypertension, increased 16 percent for every 500 mg of sodium consumed a day, the scientists calculated.
-Those figures included adjustment for age, sex, race/ethnicity, education, alcohol use, exercise, daily caloric intake, smoking status, diabetes, high cholesterol, high blood pressure and previous heart disease.
+The scientists calculated that stroke risk, independent of hypertension, increased 16 percent for every 500 mg of sodium consumed a day.
+Those figures included adjustment for age, sex, race/ethnicity, education, alcohol use, exercise, daily caloric intake, smoking status, diabetes, high cholesterol, high blood pressure, and previous heart disease.